-Dr. Frugé and his principle collaborators (Marc Horowitz, MD and Jan E. Drutz, MD) have launched a website that provides a comprehensive introduction to Reflective Practice and Leadership Educational methods (www.reflectivepracticeleadership.org).
+Dr. Frugé and his principle collaborators (Marc Horowitz, MD and Jan E. Drutz, MD) launched a website that provides a comprehensive introduction to Reflective Practice and Leadership educational methods (reflectivepracticeleadership.org).
 The Reflective Practice and Leadership methods have been successfully replicated in other institutions and adapted to learners in various specialties and stages of professional development.

 He is past board member and executive director of the International Society for the Psychoanalytic Study of Organizations and a Fellow of the A.K.
 Rice Institute for the Study of Social Systems.
-A substantial portion of his effort is dedicated to strategic planning, program development, and organizational consultation including support for Texas Children’s Cancer and Hematology Centers’ global programs.
+A substantial portion of his effort is dedicated to strategic planning, program development and organizational consultation, including support for the Global Hematology/Oncology Pediatric Excellence (HOPE) program at Texas Children’s Cancer and Hematology Centers.

 |A.K.
 Rice Institute for the Study of Social Systems||Fellow|